sourabhajoshi/DSA-Sheet-Python/README.md

 ### 03 Subarray

 A subarray is a portion of an array that consists of consecutive elements from the original array.
+In general, for an array of size n, there are n*(n+1)/2 non-empty subarrays.

 #### Characteristics of a Subarray:
  - Contiguity: The elements in a subarray are contiguous, meaning they are consecutive and in order in the original array.